Chapter 5: Morphology

 Words are also syntactically independent, which means they can appear in different positions in a sentence, changing their order with respect to other elements even while the order of elements inside each word stays the same.

-Though words are the smallest separable units, that doesn’t mean that words are the smallest unit of language overall.
-As we already saw earlier in this section, words themselves can have smaller pieces inside them, as in the simple cases of cats (cats) or international (international)—but these smaller pieces can’t stand on their own.
+Even though words are the smallest separable units of language, that doesn’t mean that words are the smallest unit of language overall.
+As we already saw earlier in this section, words themselves can have smaller pieces inside them, as in the simple cases of cats (cats) or non-renewability (non-re-new-abil-ity)—but these smaller pieces can’t stand on their own.

 To refer to these smaller pieces within words, we use the technical term morpheme.
 A morpheme is the smallest systematic pairing of both form (sign or sound) and meaning or grammatical function.
 (We say “meaning or grammatical function” instead of just “meaning” because while some morphemes have clear meanings, of the type that will be discussed in Chapter 7 in the context of lexical semantics, other morphemes express more abstract grammatical information.)

-Words that contain more than one morpheme are morphologically complex.
-Words with only a single morpheme are morphologically simple.
+Words that contain more than one morpheme, like cats or nonrenewability or iglujjualiulauqtuq, are morphologically complex.
+Words with only a single morpheme, like cat or new, are morphologically simple.

-Ask yourself if the word “morphology” is morphologically complex.
+Ask yourself if the word “morphology” itself is morphologically complex.
 Can you identify morphemes within this word, systematic pairs of form and meaning?
 Historically, this word is built from two morphemes borrowed from Classical Greek: morph- “shape” and -ology “study of”.
 People who know English don’t necessarily know Classical Greek, though.
 Regardless of a word’s etymology (the history of a word), the question of whether it is morphologically complex is a question about how people who know that word use it today.
 A word might be morphologically complex for some people, but morphologically simple for others.
-Neither of those options is “correct” or “incorrect”, they just represent different grammars.
+Neither of those options is “correct” or “incorrect”, they just represent different grammars in the minds of language users.

 Check your understanding